 - “Basket size” refers to avg_basket_size from customer_segment_performance.

-“What channel brought in the highest amount of revenue during the last quarter?”
+“What channel brought in the highest revenue last quarter?”

-Returns Store, Web and Catalog ranked by gross revenue, profit and number of transactions.
+Returns Store, Web, and Catalog, sorted by gross revenue, profit, and transaction count.

 “How do preferred customers differ from regular customers?”

-Revenue per customer, basket size and total revenue for both groups.
+Returns revenue per customer, basket size, and total revenue for both groups.

 Four Things We Learned

-The marketing team had thought that the web channel was their most lucrative.
-After viewing the channel comparison view that displayed profit margin % and gross revenue across all three channels, they discovered that the catalog channel had a significantly higher margin than web despite lower revenue.
-That insight came from a chart that took five minutes to build.
+Prior to this dashboard, the marketing team believed the web channel was their most profitable because of its lower overhead.
+After viewing the channel comparison view — which displayed profit margin percentage and gross revenue across all three channels simultaneously — they discovered that the catalog channel carried a statistically significant higher margin than web, despite generating lower total revenue.
+That insight came from a chart that took approximately five minutes to build.

-Finance users ask broad questions.
-Sales users pose relative queries.
-Marketing users pose surgical questions like “what was the most units in the Home category promoted in Q3 last year?”
-The Genie guidelines for Marketing had to be a lot more detailed and routing precision had to be much higher.
+Finance users tend to ask broad questions.
+Sales users ask relative questions.
+Marketing users ask highly specific questions like “which promotion generated the most units sold in the Home category in Q3 last year?”
+The Genie routing instructions for this space had to be considerably more detailed than other departments.
+Precision in the instructions translated directly into precision in the answers.

 How to Build This Yourself

 - Load the tables.
-In SQL Editor, execute
+In the SQL Editor, run

-CREATE TABLE AS SELECTfromsamples.tpcds_sf1intodbw_pixel_demo.marketing_domainfor all seven tables. - Create the Gold schema.
+CREATE TABLE AS SELECT * FROM samples.tpcds_sf1for all seven tables into your marketing_domain schema. - Create the Gold schema.

-CREATE SCHEMA IF NOT EXISTS dbw_pixel_demo.marketing_gold. - Execute the five Gold views. marketing_kpi_summary, channel_revenue_summary, item_performance, promotion_effectiveness, customer_segment_performance.
+CREATE SCHEMA IF NOT EXISTS dbw_pixel_demo.marketing_gold. - Build the five Gold views. marketing_kpi_summary, channel_revenue_summary, item_performance, promotion_effectiveness, customer_segment_performance.

 - Configure Genie.
-Add all five views as Trusted Assets → paste business instructions → add ten sample questions → test before publication.
+Add all five Gold views as Trusted Assets and paste in the business routing instructions.
+Add sample questions and test thoroughly before publishing.

 - Publish.
-Auto-refresh hourly, add share URL to the marketing team.
+Set the auto-refresh to hourly and distribute the URL to the marketing team.

 What Changed for the Marketing Team

-Before this dashboard, a question like “what promotion should be run again next quarter?” had to be handled by a data analyst joining promotion, store_sales, and item tables, aggregating findings, and returning a spreadsheet.
-That took a day.
+Before this dashboard existed, answering “which promotion should we run again next quarter?” required a data analyst to join four tables, aggregate the results, and return a spreadsheet.
+That process took one day.
 Sometimes two.

-After the dashboard, a promotion effectiveness chart appears, and after the marketing manager sorts by revenue, they get the answer in ten seconds.
-If they are interested in why a certain promotion worked, they query Genie and receive a breakdown by product line and discount price.
+After the dashboard was live, a marketing manager could sort the promotion effectiveness chart by revenue and have that answer in under ten seconds.
+If they wanted to understand why a particular promotion performed the way it did, they asked Genie and received a breakdown by product line and discount level instantly.

 Final Thought